hmrc/telemetry-lambda-resources/README.md

 # Run a diff and apply those changes (this does patch up local files)
 cruft diff | git apply

-# Optional step if assemble-lambda.sh needs to be renamed package-lambda.sh
-git mv bin/assemble-lambda.sh bin/package-lambda.sh

-# Optional step if check-tool-versions.sh is not in the right place
-git mv bin/check-tool-versions.sh tools/check-tool-versions.sh
 ```

 ## Updating the repository